What is Ad Tech Insights?

 Header Bidding Industry Index (HBIX) Methodology

-The Header Bidding Industry Index tracks header bidding adoption - as well as what vendors publishers are using - across the Top 10K US and Top 10K UK sites.
+The Header Bidding Industry Index tracks header bidding adoption - as well as what vendors publishers are using - across the Top 10K US sites.

 1. We analyze just the homepages.
 This will undercount usage slightly for sites that show ads on sub-pages versus the homepage itself.